IAMA THEATRE COMPANY

 MISSION

-IAMA THEATRE COMPANY is a Los Angeles-based ensemble of artists committed to cultivating new voices and creating new works that push boundaries and take risks, while fostering an inclusive community that inspires theatre-makers of future generations.
-IAMA is invested in challenging our audiences with an authentic experience that reflects our complex modern world.
+IAMA THEATRE COMPANY is an award-winning, Los Angeles-based ensemble of artists committed to cultivating new voices, creating new works that push boundaries and take risks, and building an inclusive community that inspires and supports a new generation of theatre-makers and audiences.

-We envision a Los Angeles theatre landscape that is robust, inclusive, and offers the very best professional opportunities for theatre artists, and high quality theatrical productions.
-We see IAMA Theatre Company as a major facilitator of the evolution of this Los Angeles landscape, modeling change and possibility for the American Theatre.
-IAMA is on the path to becoming a long standing mid-size theatrical institution in the greater Los Angeles area.
-Our legacy will be one of multi-level offerings for both artists and audiences.
-We see a future full of collaborations with other like-minded theatres, developing new works from the ground up, sharing our ensemble driven ethos with our fellow theatre-makers.
-We seek to maintain the highest standards in providing artists a living wage, this includes everyone from our actors, playwrights, directors, designers, to our staff and stagehands, front of house and beyond.
-Our Education platform will be at the core of our outreach to our larger Los Angeles community, including paid fellowships for Artists in Residence.
-Our marketing efforts will set a new standard of accessibility in theatre for all to see, experience and consume.
-We seek to bring those who have never traditionally been to the theater into our world.
-Our doors will always be open.
+We envision a Los Angeles theatre landscape that is bold, inclusive, and artistically vibrant—one that offers meaningful professional opportunities for theatre-makers while delivering extraordinary theatrical experiences for audiences.
+We see IAMA as a major facilitator in the evolution of this landscape, modeling change and possibility for the American theatre as we continue on the path toward becoming a lasting mid-size theatrical institution in the greater Los Angeles area.
+Rooted in artistic excellence, our legacy will be defined by dynamic opportunities for both artists and audiences: developing daring new works from the ground up, forging partnerships with like-minded theatre companies, and championing an ensemble-driven ethos that centers collaboration, community, and shared artistic leadership.
+IAMA believes artists deserve to thrive, and is committed to setting the highest standards of care and sustainability by providing a living wage for everyone who contributes to our work—from actors, playwrights, directors, and designers, to staff, stagehands, front-of-house teams, and beyond.
+Our Education platform will be at the core of our outreach to our wider Los Angeles community, including paid fellowships for Artists in Residence.
+Our audience engagement and marketing efforts will strive to redefine accessibility, inviting those who may never have stepped into a theatre to discover the transformative power of live performance.
+At IAMA, our doors will always be open.

 VALUES